Thoughtscript/academic_papers/Core Papers/gibbard.md

 (*claim*) PQS, the Indicative Conditional, is a conjunction or a biconditional in this case.
 Here, the assertion is just P and Q or P iff Q!

 Exploring other examples.
 Need to look deeper into the features and structure of that conditional - biconditionals per: https://projecteuclid.org/download/pdf_1/euclid.ndjfl/1216152549

+Perhaps what this represents is that the Material Conditional is wholly inadequate for understanding a wide-range of conditionals... just thinking about this some more...